|

 without the need to traverse to a particular item.
 Instead of adding a

-command to a button and placing that button into a Form
+command to a button and placing that button into a Form, it

 would often be more appropriate and convenient for users if that command were